 - Medical bills: As you can imagine, this category of costs is one of the most significant.
 Bills may be incurred for immediate treatment of the injury, along with long-term costs like physical therapy, rehabilitation, nursing care, adaptive medical treatment, and much more.

 - Lost wages: You will miss work while being treated for the accident (e.g. car accident) that caused the spinal cord injury.
 And you will continue missing work for follow-up appointments, treatments, and other medical events.

 - Lost future income: You may have had a promising career that has now been cut short or drastically altered because of your spinal cord injury.
 This is especially true for athletes or anyone who does physical labor, but lost future income can affect anyone in any profession.

 - Reduced quality of life: Spinal cord injury victims are faced with the sudden realization that their lives have dramatically changed.
 Even simple tasks that most people take for granted can be impossible or exceedingly difficult.
 The victim also may not be able to participate in activities he or she once enjoyed.
 All of this can lead to a decreased quality of life.

 An attorney can assist you in proving that the party who caused your spinal cord injury was negligent.
 Negligence refers to a failure to act with the level of care that a reasonably prudent person would.
 For instance, driving while impaired is considered negligence and could be the basis of a spinal cord injury lawsuit.

-Contact Our New York Spinal Cord Injury Attorney
+Contact Our Nassau and Suffolk County Spinal Cord Injury Attorney

 No one should have their life turned upside down because someone’s negligence caused a spinal cord injury.
 We bring considerable legal experience to the table for every client we represent, and we’d be honored to serve you.
 Contact Miller, Montiel, & Strano, P.C. today.